benwiz/graphics/README.md

 ## To Do

 - spotify-track-analysis-grid
-  - Make it draw along with the song
+  - Make it draw along with the song by creating a new github project just for this and hook up to spotify.
+Select song, pull json api, display result, allow user to click play and the song will play and their device and draw out the song in time.
   - Figure out padding around drawing
   - Ideas:
     - Use the pitch to select a shape or color and timbre to tweak it